lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 # Some questions

-Aside from the technical questions (e.g. how the hell do you express some arbitrary cost function as a Hamiltonian), I was left with the following major questions about quantum computing in general.
+Aside from the technical questions (e.g. how the hell do you express some arbitrary cost function as a Hamiltonian), I was left with the following burning questions about quantum computing in general.

 ## Quantum computers as hardware accelerators?

-We spent a _lot_ of time on hybrid quantum-classical algorithms.
+We spent a _lot_ of time on hybrid quantum-classical algorithms using NISQ.
 This is fair, since that's the only current application of quantum computing.

 But I couldn't shake the feeling that in the hybrid model, the quantum computer is just acting as a glorified hardware accelerator to apply a specific Hamiltonian quickly.
 And, indeed, Fujitsu recently released a [digital annealer](http://www.fujitsu.com/global/digitalannealer/superiority/), inspired by the adiabatic quantum computer.